davidji99/terraform-provider-herokux/website/docs/index.html.markdown

   * `mtls_certificate_delete_timeout` - (Optional) The number of minutes to wait for a MTLS certificate to be deleted.
 Defaults to 10 minutes.

+  * `kafka_cg_create_timeout` - (Optional) The number of minutes to wait for a Kafka consumer group to be created.
+  Defaults to 10 minutes.

+  * `kafka_cg_delete_timeout` - (Optional) The number of minutes to wait for a Kafka consumer group to be deleted.
+  Defaults to 10 minutes.